-Daan Roosegaarde is an innovator, an environmentalist and somebody who can’t stand to hear the phrase “this can’t be done.”
+Daan Roosegaarde is an innovative environmentalist.
 He is the founder and owner of Studio Roosegaarde, where he has worked on several groundbreaking creative projects with his team of designers and engineers.

 One of the recent projects to come out of the Studio is the Smog Free Tower.
 This machine-meets-sculpture works like an monumental vacuum cleaner, cleaning the surrounding air.
 Polluted air is pulled in to the structure, the pollution is filtered out, and then clean air is released.